Computer-Programming-A/RainArray/README.md

 ---------------------
 * Make an array of colors, so that every drop is a different color, or an array of speeds.
 * Add a little bit of randomness so the drops "wiggle" back and forth as they fall
-* Make other things "rain", like snowflakes, characters (like [the Matrix](https://www.youtube.com/watch?v=kqUR3KtWbTk)) or any other shape.
+* Make other things "rain", like snowflakes, characters (like [the Matrix](https://www.youtube.com/watch?v=kqUR3KtWbTk) movie) or any other shape.
 If you use multiple commands to draw whatever is raining down, consider creating a custom function with x and y arguments.
 * Your rain simulation doesn't have to look or work like any other.
 Have fun and be creative!

 Samples of Student Work